WRansohoff/STEAMGal_Firmware_test/README.md

 # Overview

 This is some basic firmware for a board inspired by the 'Arduboy' project.
 I'm aiming for the same 'credit card' form-factor, but I've made a few tweaks to make this a potential platform for education about a wider variety of topics.
 I would like to emulate games written for the Arduboy project, but I'd also like to make the platform viable for other topics by breaking out the various unused pins.
-Ideally, people will be able to use this as both a standalone game platform and a general development board for interfacing with sensors, other forms of input/output, etc. I call it the 'STEAMGal'.
+Ideally, people will be able to use this as both a standalone game platform and a general development board for interfacing with sensors, other forms of input/output, etc. I call it the 'STEAMGal', after the acronym for Science, Technology, Engineering, Art, and Math.
+Some people don't like including the 'Art' part and it doesn't make sense in every context, but this is based off of a game platform and electronics can be used in plenty of creative pursuits.

 The files under 'lib/' are probably not necessary, I just keep having GCC get confused about which 'libc's to use with armv6m for some reason.